Mr. Iida left for the University of Gothenburg

 The paper was selected as the Editor’s Suggestion.

-Ms. Veronika Růžičková (Visiting Student (BC)) returned to the Czech Technical University after three weeks stay.
+Ms. Veronika Růžičková (Research Student) returned to the Czech Technical University after three weeks stay.

 Professor Shunsuke Fukami is awarded the KDDI Foundation Award 2025 for outstanding studies on “Spintronics for energy-efficient information technologies”.
 Congratulations!
 The award ceremony will be held on October 22nd in Tokyo.